Bayesian score calibration for approximate models: Methods

-We design methods to calibrate the approximate posterior when the true likelihood,~$p(y \cd \theta)$, cannot be evaluated but we can sample from the data generating process~$P(\cdot \cd \theta)$.
-In order to facilitate this calibration we need a method to compare approximate distributions to the true posterior distribution we are interested in.
-The next section introduces scoring rules and their use to this end.
+We design methods to calibrate the approximate posterior when the true likelihood,~$p(y \cd \theta)$, cannot be evaluated but we can sample from the data-generating process~$P(\cdotmid \theta)$.
+To facilitate this calibration we need a method to compare approximate distributions to the true posterior distribution we are interested in.
+To this end, the next section introduces scoring rules and expected scores.

 Before proceeding, we define some general notation.
 We will continue to use a hat to denote objects related to approximate posteriors and use $\sy$ to denote simulated data.
 The expectation of $f$ with respect to probability distribution $Q$ is written as~$\E_{\theta \sim Q}[f(\theta)]$ or $Q(f)$.
-If $Q_1$ and $Q_2$ are measures where $Q_1$ is dominated by $Q_2$ we write~$Q_1 \ll Q_2$.
+The degenerate probability measure at $x$ is denoted by $\delta_x$.
+If $Q_1$ and $Q_2$ are measures where~$Q_1$ is dominated by $Q_2$ we write~$Q_1 \ll Q_2$.
+The Euclidean norm is denoted by $\Vert \cdot \Vert_2$.

-\subsection{Bayesian score calibration}
+\subsection{Bayesian Score Calibration}